avive/sol-starter/README.md

 # sol-starter

-A basic modern truffle based solidity dev project with open-zeppelin integration.
+A basic modern truffle-based solidity smart contracts dev project with open-zeppelin integration.

-Will save you 2 hours of your life when you want to get started with smart contract dev.
+Will save you 2 hours of your life when you want to get started with smart contracts dev.

 You are welcome.

 ## Setup